Regan Smith Smashes 100m Backstroke World Record at U.S. Olympic Trials | Sports-Games

 Regan Smith Smashes 100m Backstroke World Record at U.S. Olympic Trials

-Regan Smith set a new 100m backstroke world record at the U.S. Olympic trials with a time of 57.13 seconds, surpassing the previous record by 0.2 seconds.
-Smith's performance secures her spot on the U.S. team for the Paris Olympics, where she aims to break more records.
+Regan Smith set a new 100m backstroke world record at the U.S. Olympic trials in Indianapolis, clocking in at 57.13 seconds and surpassing Kaylee McKeown's previous record.
+This victory secures Smith's spot on the U.S. Olympic team, setting up a highly anticipated showdown in Paris.

 Regan Smith set the 100m backstroke world record at the U.S. Olympic trials in Indianapolis on Tuesday, touching the wall first in 57.13 to shave 0.2 seconds off Australian Kaylee McKeown's previous mark.
 With just over a month to go before the Games, Smith's win in the final sealed her place on the U.S. team and sets up a Paris showdown with McKeown, who swam 57.33 in Hungary last year.